Croup in Children

 Steroids.
 An injectable steroid is often given if the child can’t take steroids by mouth (oral).
 This medicine can help prevent the illness from getting worse.

 Other medicines.
-Your child's healthcare provider may prescribe other medicines if he or she feels your child’s croup is from allergies or reflux.
+Your child's healthcare provider may prescribe other medicines if they feel your child’s croup is from allergies or reflux.
 The provider may also recommend acetaminophen or ibuprofen for a fever or discomfort.
 Antibiotics are not useful if the illness is caused by a virus.

 For a milder case, these methods may help at home: